 I then decided to lay another track of background music just to see how it would work.
 I remembered seeing a YouTube video made from one of the lost films of Mitchell and Kenyon depicting everyday people in the late Victorian and Edwardian periods.
 The video had this hauntingly beautiful background music, so I located the video and found out who had written the music.
 It was a piece called “Arco Noir” by composer Richard Allen Harvey.
 I then went to Amazon.com to see if it was available.
-I found several CDs by Harvey because he was a movie composer, so his short orchestral pieces for movies were compiled on various CDs.
+I found several CDs by Harvey because he is a movie composer, so his short orchestral pieces for movies were compiled on various CDs.
 I listened to all of the pieces and then purchased four that I thought would work well for my story.

 Expanding My Skills

-I wanted to improve my sound editing skills, so I decided to record an excerpt (Kate’s Dream) from the Edwardian mystery novel I was writing.
+I wanted to improve my sound editing skills, so I decided to record an excerpt (“Kate’s Dream”) from the Edwardian mystery novel I was writing.
 In addition to the background music, I wanted to insert some sound effects on a third track.
 I located the sound effects on Amazon and purchased the tracks.
 I then found another Harvey piece that seemed to fit the story.
 Again, the music fit the story perfectly just as if it had been written for it.
 The sound effects worked perfectly as well.
 It was astonishing.
 The more I listened to it, the more I was amazed.
-It was uncanny that “The Boy Who Was Loved by the Wind” story’s three random pieces of Harvey’s music would fit perfectly, but it was beyond coincidental that the second story’s music also matched perfectly.
+It was uncanny that “The Boy Who Was Loved by the Wind” story’s four random pieces of Harvey’s music would fit perfectly, but it was beyond coincidental that the second story’s music also matched perfectly.

 I became intrigued.
 Now I had to see if it would happen again.
 I decided to use my story, “The Shadow Dragon,” which I had written from a vivid dream.
 Again, I chose another Harvey music piece, and it fit the story perfectly.
 It was uncanny how this kept happening with every story.